Dr Clare Browne

 Qualifications: BSc, MSc Massey University; PhD Waikato

-- Davy, Michael (in progress).
+- Davy, Michael (2019).
 Foraging on café sugar-packets by the house sparrow (Passer domesticus): Learning mechanisms, distribution and public perception.

 - Acton, Gemma (2017).
 When allowed free choice do Saanen dairy goats (Capra aegagrus hircus) prefer to eat from an elevated or a floor level feeder?

-- Connor, Rebecca (completed).
+- Connor, Rebecca (2018).
 Displacement behaviour and outdoor space in dairy goats.

 I am interested in many aspects of animal behaviour, particularly applied animal behaviour.
 My background is in biological sciences, with a particular focus on animal behaviour, zoology, animal learning, and conservation.